Vegan Carrot Cake Cookies with Cashew Frosting

 • Maple syrup: I like to use maple syrup to sweeten these cookies.
 They are not too sweet though.
 You could also use date syrup or honey (not vegan) in place of the maple syrup for sweetness.

-• Gluten free flour: I use cassava (it’s what I keep on hand) but you could use any 1:1 gluten free flour.
+• Gluten free flour: I use 1:1 gluten free flour.
 I do not recommend oat flour because the cookies get a little “cakey” but if you like a cakey cookie, it could work.
 I have not tested this with almond flour and do not recommend coconut flour (as it will absorb too much liquid).

-• Tahini: I use this to add healthy fats to the cookies, without a fat, the cookies are bland and don’t have a great texture.
+• Tahini: this adds fat to the recipe (instead of butter).
 You could also use sunflower seed butter, almond butter, cashew butter or peanut butter (may change the taste).

 • Grated carrots: I like to use the food processor with the grater attachment to make this a quick process.
 You could also use a hand grater or place store bought shredded carrots in the food processor to break them down more (or use a sharp knife to break them up).